tomhrr/cosh/doc/all.md

    (either "tcp" or "udp"), the local address and port, the remote address and port (for TCP), inode, UID, username, associated PIDs, and connection state (for TCP).

+#### HTTP

+ - `http.get`: takes a URL, makes a GET request to that URL, and returns the response body as a string.
+If the response has a JSON content type, then the returned value will be a data structure per `from-json`.

 #### SQL databases